alexandertrefz/essence/packages/website/README.md

 Two things are worth knowing before that work starts:

-- **`index.md` is stale.** It is an old copy of the root `Readme.md` and still documents a `bun compile-grammar` command that no longer exists.
-Do not carry it forward without reading it.
+- **`index.md` duplicates the root `Readme.md`.** It is an old copy that drifted — it had been documenting a `bun compile-grammar` command removed when the parser became hand-written recursive descent.
+The outright-wrong parts are corrected, but the duplication is not something to carry forward: pick one home for the pitch when the real site is built.
 - **Syntax highlighting is already written.** `packages/vscode-extension` has a TextMate grammar at `syntaxes/essence.tmLanguage.json`, and every one of the candidate frameworks highlights through Shiki, which loads TextMate grammars